-Male infertility may be caused by a condition known as nonobstructive azoospermia (the man does not produce sperm), or by obstructive azoospermia (sperm is produced, but blocked, and cannot be released from the body).
+Male infertility in its most severe form may be caused by a condition known as nonobstructive azoospermia (the man does not produce sperm), or by obstructive azoospermia (sperm is produced, but blocked, and can't be released from the body).

 Many times, the causes of infertility are unexplained.
 Sometimes, the difficulties may be from a genetic disease such as cystic fibrosis, a birth defect, a medical problem, or the result of an earlier treatment that may cause infertility (such as certain cancer treatments).
 In other cases, we do not know what the cause of the infertility is, but we still have treatments that may help.

 If a couple is unable to conceive a child after several months of trying without birth control, they should see a doctor.
 If the woman is older than 35, the couple should see a doctor sooner.
 Your healthcare provider will perform a physical exam of both partners to check for any physical issues that may be causing infertility.
 The provider will also ask many questions and discuss each person's medical history.